 We observe Saint Patrick’s Day on March 17, the supposed date of his death.
 The holiday is associated with the shamrock because St. Patrick is said to have used it as a metaphor for the Holy Trinity.
 In pagan Ireland, three was a significant number.
 The Irish had many triple deities, a fact that may have aided St Patrick in his missionary efforts when he held up a three-leafed shamrock to explain the Trinity.

-And how might have he explained the Christian concept of three persons in one God?
+And how might he have explained the Christian concept of three persons in one God?
 Each leaf of the shamrock would have represented one person of the Trinity—the Father, the Son, and the Holy Spirit.
 And yet, the three leaves comprise just one clover, just as there is only one God.
 This mysterious teaching is rooted in Deuteronomy 6:4 (which states there is one God) and Matthew 28:19 (in which Jesus commands His followers to baptize in the name of the Father, Son, and Holy Spirit).

 The fact that it is hard for our finite brains to wrap themselves around the concept of the Trinity—our infinite God—really shouldn’t surprise us too much.
 Why would we expect to fully understand the Creator?
 God is so much bigger and greater than us.
 If you think you can fully explain an infinite God, then you have put God in a box or reduced Him to something or someone unrealistically manageable.